esin87/cheerup/README.md

 I used [Trello](trello.com) to break the project into tasks and create to-do lists for each task.
 This not only allowed me to break larger tasks down into bite-size chunks, but seeing the overall progress as I moved more items into the "done" category was highly motivating.
 I also planned Bronze (Minimum Viable Product), Silver, and Gold versions of the app:

 - **Bronze (Minimum Viable Product):** Meets minimum project requirements.
 Built using Express, Handlebars, and Mongoose.
 Has one non-user model (cheerups).
-Has full CRUD functionality on cheerup model by an user.
-Repo'ed in GitHub, deployed via Heroku, and validated HTML and CSS.
+Has full CRUD functionality on cheerup model by any user.
+Repositoried in GitHub, deployed via Heroku, with validated HTML and CSS.
 - **Silver:** Add user model to database so that registered users are the only ones who can create, update, and delete cheerups.
 - **Gold:** Build out user model further so that a registered user can like cheerups and save them to a collection.